Have a question or comment for the commission? Please email Will Ferbos, Associate VP for Institutional Affairs at email@example.com.

 This, of course, is crucial.
 Hence, one of the primary tasks of the Commission is to improve the campus climate and teach all Tulane community members the values of respect, inclusion, equality, compassion and fundamental human dignity.
-This entails finding the best ways to foster a better sense of community for students of color, particularly African-American students, including expanding the role of the Office of Multicultural Affairs.
+This entails finding the best ways to foster a better sense of community for students of color, particularly African-American students, including expanding the role of The Carolyn Barber-Pierre Center for Intercultural Life.
 Creating a supportive community also means finding ways to address the hardships faced by students without means and the possibility of creating an emergency fund for them.
 We are also examining the experience of students in the School of Professional Advancement and looking for more ways to include these students in campus life.

 What is the Administration willing to do to invest in recruiting and going into communities of color and find future Tulanians?
 Why do we no longer have the services and positions within the university to recruit and retain minority students?
 When will we get them back?

 All of the services and positions within the university dedicated to recruiting and retaining students of color are still in place.
 We are also working to significantly increase the number of students of color, particularly African-Americans, by examining our admissions policies and the level of financial aid we can make available to students from underrepresented communities.
 This includes raising funds in order to better compete with our peers in recruiting students of color.

 Will Africana Studies be able to hire another staff member so I can feel more supported?
 Will the classes be made more visible?
 Can there be a social justice course catalog?